 It is a profound insult to Joe Hawes and his comrades to doubt this was the real reason for the mutiny and to say that in later life they played up their desire to support Ireland’s struggle against the British empire because it suited their self-interest to do so.

 Moreover, the contemporary evidence of the British themselves confirms that it was the mistreatment of Irish civilians that was troubling the hearts and minds of the soldiers.
 Lieutenant-Colonel H.F.N.
 Jourdain, wrote to the London papers, saying that the men had been ‘led astray by the accounts they had received about the Black and Tans.’
 If the real issue behind the mutiny was local discontent why did the mutineers sing rebel songs?
 Wear green, white and gold rosettes?
 Fly the tricolour?
 During the court martial, the men from England who joined the mutiny were asked why they had protested on behalf of Ireland.
 None of them replied that they had other grievances.
 Rather, they expressed loyalty for their Irish comrades and sympathy for Ireland.

-It is unlikely that the Connaught Rangers who mutinied in 1920 will get the 100 year commemoration they deserve from the current event.
-Hopefully, relatives who have organised in a Facebook group will be able to arrange an event with a more inspiring message than, ‘it was only really about the men being given too much work’.
-And Councillor John Lyons of Independent Left will be urging Dublin City Council to the same.
+It is unlikely that the Connaught Rangers who mutinied in 1920 got the 100 year commemoration they deserve from the current event.
+Fortunately, relatives who have organised in a Facebook group have managed to communicate a more inspiring message than, ‘it was only really about the men being given too much work’.

 Haiku from Gabriel Rosenstock on the Connaught Rangers

 With permission from Gabriel Rosenstock, we share this bilingual haiku which was written in response to Lady Butler’s representation of recruitment for the Connaught Rangers in the west of Ireland.